femas1/eatly/README.md

 - If one recipe fails to save (e.g. missing id), the "my recipe" btn will fail to load the stored recipes from localStorage
 - THe API key is public
 - When decrementing servings, it is possible to go to 0 and below (negative numbers)
-- Saving a recipe does not work for random recipe function (shown at page load)

 [TROUBLES]